goyadev/goyadev.github.io/README.md

 There is a style for active links where it changes to blue, hover state where it changes to pink.
 No JavaScript was added at this point in time, but I would like to add it in the future.

 - [x] Different styles for active, hover and focus states.
-- [x] Include JavaScript to add some dynamic elements to your site.
-(Extra tricky!)
+- [] Include JavaScript to add some dynamic elements to your site. (

 ### Screenshots